jenkinsci/js-modules/README.md

 The following [NPM] packages are designed to aid the use and adoption of `js-modules`:

-* [jenkins-js-builder]: See this package for details on how to create module bundles for `js-modules`.
+* [js-builder]: See this package for details on how to create module bundles for `js-modules`.
-* [jenkins-js-test]: See this package for details on how to test modules for module bundles for `js-modules`.
-This package's functionality is indirectly available via [jenkins-js-builder].
+* [js-test]: See this package for details on how to test modules for module bundles for `js-modules`.
+This package's functionality is indirectly available via [js-builder].

 # Framework Libs (jenkinsci/js-libs)